Painters

 Primary sources

-1. Ernest W. Watson.
-Forty American Illustrators and How They Work, 1946 [memoir].
-Watson's interview-based survey of the leading American illustrators at the peak of the Saturday Evening Post era.
-The Cornwell chapter is the principal printed source of his teaching doctrine, the procedural sequence, and the Brandywine-Brangwyn lineage statement.
+1. Ernest W. Watson, Forty American Illustrators and How They Work, 1946.
+Watson's interview-based survey of leading American illustrators at the peak of the Saturday Evening Post era.
+The Cornwell chapter is the principal printed source of his teaching doctrine.

-2. Dean Cornwell (studio archive).
-Notes on Art Philosophy and Teaching [archival].
-Cornwell's surviving teaching notes and studio correspondence, held in various American institutional collections (Art Students League, Society of Illustrators, Brandywine Museum).
-Contains the recorded instruction and the pedagogical principles in his own language.
+2. Dean Cornwell (studio archive), Notes on Art Philosophy and Teaching.
+Surviving teaching notes and studio correspondence held in Art Students League, Society of Illustrators, Brandywine Museum.